 I felt the absence as a presence – it accompanied me like a melody droning in the distance, like an Irish lament.
 I needed psychic connection to those from whom I was descended.
 What were their dreams, their struggles?
-What did they do?
+Were they farmers, plumbers, poets, midwives?
 What was life like in Ireland?
 Why did they come to Canada?
 What were their stories?
 How would I feel by knowing them?

 Therefore, in my mid-forties, I recorded an oral history of my father’s memories of stories he remembered of and from his father.
 We met twice a week for a month.

 At the time, I was a French teacher, indulging my fascination with language.
 So it was with great astonishment and delight when Dad told me how, when his aunts and uncles came to visit in Brantford, Ontario they would start in English.
 Then the English would get “very broad”.
 Then, when they reminisced about Ireland they would get excited and it would become pure Gaelic.
 “Gaelic!”
-I shrilled with a thrill.
+I said, startled and thrilled.
 Yes, he said.
 “They probably spoke Gaelic at home and in the streets, and learned English at school.”
 Just knowing that left me breathless—though Gaelic itself opened up another mystery.
 Soon after, I took classes in conversational Gaelic … but no matter how hard I tried, Gaelic would remain a mystery.
 Still, I am fiercely proud of my wild linguistic roots.